AdobeDocs/release-notes.en/current.md

 For product documentation, see [Experience Cloud](https://docs.adobe.com/content/help/en/core-services/interface/experience-cloud.html) help.

+### Unified product domain

+Adobe is updating the domain and interface header to unify and improve your experience across all Experience Cloud applications.
+These enhancements are designed to simplify your experience in small but important ways.
+These enhancements will not change your current workflows.

+Updates include:

+* New solution URLs: `experience.adobe.com/<application name>`:
+  * All products will eventually adopt this URL pattern.
+Look for new URLs to become effective throughout the month.
+  * Browser support: Supported browsers include [!DNL Microsoft Edge], [!DNL Google Chrome], [!DNL Firefox], [!DNL Safari], and [!DNL Opera] (latest versions). **Note:** Although the Experience Cloud interface supports these browsers, individual solutions might not support every browser.
+(For example, [Analytics](https://docs.adobe.com/content/help/en/analytics/admin/sys-reqs.html) does not support [!DNL Opera], and [Target](https://docs.adobe.com/help/en/target/using/implement-target/before-implement/supported-browsers.html) does not support [!DNL Safari].)
+  * ([!DNL Safari] only) The domain change may cause cookie issues in [!DNL Safari].
+Deselecting _Prevent cross-site tracking_ in the [!DNL Safari] Privacy Preferences enables cookies across domains (and all cross-site experiences), and allows Experience Cloud to function on this new domain.
+* Easier switching between your organizations or to a different application.
+* Improved product help: [!UICONTROL Experience League] is integrated into the product so that a help search also includes results from community forums and video content.
+This change simplifies access to more content and helps you get the most out of Experience Cloud.
+Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with Adobe.

 ## ![Icon](/assets/experience_platform_appicon_24.png) Experience Platform {#platform}

 Release notes for the [!UICONTROL Experience Platform,] [!UICONTROL Experience Platform Launch,] [!UICONTROL Identity Service,] Journey Orchestration, Mobile Services, and security bulletins.